top of page

 Conservation Refugees

-Over 12% of all land, an area of 11.75 million square miles, is now under conservation protection.
-In creating national parks and protected spaces, conservationists have forced millions of native peoples from their ancestral lands, causing generations of poverty, death, and crime.
-Removing native people from their traditional way of life is not an issue of the past.
+Conservation refugees are people who are forced from their homes when the land they live on is turned into a protected area such as a National Park.
+The United Nations (UN) and the International Union for Conservation of Nature (IUCN) estimate the range of conservation refugees worldwide is five million to tens of millions.
 The criminalization and expulsion of native people continue to this day across the globe, all in the name of conservation and biodiversity.
 The Miwok, Paiute, and Ahwahnneechee of Yosemite Valley.
 The Maasai of Eastern Africa.
 The Batwa of Uganda.
 The Basarwa of Botswana.
 Tribes and peoples who had lived and cultivated the land in harmony for thousands of years have been killed, pushed out, and forgotten by a world that seeks to protect 'nature' while living lives far more damaging to nature than the aforementioned groups.
-Gannett Outfitters seeks to encourage discussion about what nature, conservation, and wilderness truly mean and use our resources to give back to conservation refugees.

 bottom of page